-KY-008 Laser Transmitter Module: A Guide for Arduino User
+Laser Transmitter Module for Arduino

 Share:

-• Type: Laser Transmitter
+• Type: Transmitter

-• Operating Voltage: 5V
+• Operating Voltage: DC 5V

 • Operating Current: < 40mA